-Take a look Antinori En Primeur Offers at Wimbledon Wine Cellar:
+Take a look Antinori En Primeur Offers for 2019 at Wimbledon Wine Cellar:

 The Antinori family has been producing wine in Tuscany for six centuries and exporting it for four – that’s 26 generations of uninterrupted family ownership, making them the 10th oldest company in the world still in the hands of the same family.
 They moved to Florence in the early 13th century, and remain central figures in the fabric of the city.
 Piazza Antinori is the square in the historic centre where Marchese Piero Antinori still lives.
 The purchase of the Tignanello estate in 1850 marked the beginning of a remarkable period of expansion, which shows no signs of abating.
 Through judicious acquisition of vineyards, and an uncanny knack for developing iconic wines, Antinori has become Tuscany’s – arguably Italy’s – preeminent wine producer, establishing an important presence in Piedmont, Umbria, Puglia and Lombardy.
 Marchese Piero Antinori sums up the company’s outlook thus: “Ancient roots play an important role in our philosophy, but they have never held back our spirit of innovation.”
 Today the president of the company is Albiera Antinori (Piero’s eldest daughter), while the Marchese retains the title of honorary president.
 Renzo Cotarella, creator of Cervaro della Sala, is the CEO and chief winemaker.